weidazhao/Hosting/README.md

 4. In the command prompt, run _dnvm install 1.0.0-rc2-16357 -a x64 -u_.
 5. Clone the repo and open the solution in Visual Studio running as admin.
 6. In Visual Studio, go to Options -> NuGet Package Manager -> Package Sources, and add a new package source: https://www.myget.org/F/aspnetvnext/api/v3/index.json.
-7. After all the packages are restored, F5 to run the app.
+7. After all the packages are restored, Ctrl F5 / F5 to run the app.
+8. Open Hosting\Hosting.Tests\Hosting.Tests.sln to run the client that will send requests to the services.

 # Key Code Snippets